Oracle Data Pump offers very fast bulk data and metadata movement between Oracle databases and Autonomous Database.

 dbms_statspackage provides multiple procedures to collect the latest statistics.
 Statistics are automatically added to the export dumpfile, and they help determine the size of objects and optimize parallelism during the import.
 For more information, see DBMS_STATS Operational Notes.

-The following example exports the SH schema from a source Oracle Database for migration to an Autonomous Transaction Processing database with 16 CPUs:
+The following example exports the SH schema from a source Oracle Database for migration to an Autonomous Database with 16 CPUs:

 expdp sh/sh@orcl \ exclude=cluster, db_link \ parallel=16 \ schemas=sh \ dumpfile=export%u.dmp